Distributed Hypothesis Testing over a Noisy Channel: Error-exponents Trade-off: Introduction

-Our main contributions can be summarized as follows: \begin{enumerate}[(i)] \item Firstly, for the degenerate case of testing for the marginal distribution of $\mathbf{U}$ when $\mathbf{V}$ is unavailable at the decision maker, we establish a single-letter characterization of the optimal trade-off between the error-exponents (Proposition \ref{genchernbnd}).
-We will refer to this setting as the \textit{remote} HT (RHT) problem. \item For the general case of DHT over a noisy channel, we obtain an inner bound (Theorem \ref{lbbinningts}) on the error-exponents trade-off by using a \textit{separate HT and channel coding} scheme (SHTCC) that is a combination of a type-based quantize-bin strategy and unequal error-protection scheme of \cite{Borade-09}.
-This result is shown to recover the bounds established in \cite{HK-1989} and \cite{SD_2020}.
-Furthermore, we evaluate Theorem \ref{lbbinningts} for two important instances of DHT, namely TAI and its opposite, i.e., \textit{testing against dependence} (TAD), in which the joint distribution under the null hypothesis factors as a product of marginal distributions. \item We also obtain a second inner bound (Theorem \ref{jhtccthm}) on the error-exponents trade-off by using a \textit{joint HT and channel coding scheme} (JHTCC) based on \textit{hybrid coding}\cite{Lim-minero-kim-2015}.
-Subsequently, we show via an example that the JHTCC scheme strictly outperforms the SHTCC scheme for some points on the error-exponent trade-off. \end{enumerate} The DHT problem considered here has been recently investigated in \cite{WKW_isit19}, where an inner bound (\cite[Theorem 2]{WKW_isit19}) on the error-exponents trade-off is obtained using a combination of a type-based quantization scheme and unequal error protection scheme of \cite{Csiszar-1982} with two special messages.
-While \cite[Theorem 2]{WKW_isit19} is quite general, it is hard to compute as the acceptance regions for each hypothesis and certain other parameters which characterize the bound are left as open variables for optimization.
-In comparison, Theorem \ref{lbbinningts} and Theorem \ref{jhtccthm} are relatively simpler to evaluate as the acceptance regions are explicitly specified and there are less parameters to optimize.
-A detailed comparison between Theorem \ref{jhtccthm} and \cite[Theorem 2]{WKW_isit19} also reveals that neither of these bounds subsume each other due to the following reason.
-On one hand, the JHTCC scheme achieving the inner bound in Theorem \ref{jhtccthm} uses a stronger decoding rule\footnote{In \cite{WKW_isit19}, the metric used at the decoder factors as the sum of two metrics, one which depends only on the source statistics, and the other which depends only on the channel statistics.
-However, in the JHTCC scheme, the decoding metric depends jointly on the source-channel statistics. } compared to the scheme in \cite[Theorem 2]{WKW_isit19}, thus improving the factor in the error-exponent due to decoding errors.
-But, on the other hand, the scheme in \cite{WKW_isit19} is more flexible since the choice of certain parameters such as the acceptance regions for each hypothesis are left as open parameters to be optimized.
-A direct computational comparison appears prohibitive as optimizing over all the open parameters in \cite{WKW_isit19} is a formidable task.
+Our main contributions can be summarized as follows: \begin{enumerate}[label=(\roman*)] \item We obtain an inner bound (Theorem \ref{lbbinningts}) on the error-exponents trade-off by using a \textit{separate HT and channel coding} scheme (SHTCC) that is a combination of a type-based (type here refers to the empirical probability distribution of a sequence, see~\cite{Csiszar-Korner}) quantize-bin strategy and unequal error-protection scheme of~\cite{Borade-09}.
+This result is shown to recover the bounds established in~\cite{HK-1989,SD_2020}.
+Furthermore, we evaluate Theorem \ref{lbbinningts} for two important instances of DHT, namely TAI and its opposite, i.e., \textit{testing against dependence} (TAD) in which the joint distribution under the null hypothesis factors as a product of marginal distributions. \item We also obtain a second inner bound (Theorem \ref{jhtccthm}) on the error-exponents trade-off by using a \textit{joint HT and channel coding scheme} (JHTCC) based on \textit{hybrid coding}~\cite{Lim-minero-kim-2015}.
+Subsequently, we show via an example that the JHTCC scheme strictly outperforms the SHTCC scheme for some points on the error-exponent trade-off. \end{enumerate} While the above schemes are inspired from those in~\cite{SD_2020}, which have been proposed with the goal of maximizing the type II error-exponent, novel modifications in its design and analysis are required when considering both of the error-exponents.
+More specifically, the schemes presented here perform separate quantization-binning or hybrid coding on each individual source sequence type at the observer/encoder (as opposed to a typical ball in~\cite{SD_2020}) with the corresponding reverse operation implemented at the decision-maker/decoder.
+This necessitates a different analysis to compute the probabilities of the various error events contributing to the overall error-exponents.
+We finally mention that the DHT problem considered here was recently investigated in~\cite{WKW_isit19}, where an inner bound on the error-exponents trade-off (Theorem 2 in \cite{WKW_isit19}) is obtained using a combination of a type-based quantization scheme and unequal error protection scheme of~\cite{Csiszar-1982} with two special messages.
+A qualitative comparison between Theorem \ref{jhtccthm} and~Theorem 2 in~\cite{WKW_isit19} seems to suggest that the JHTCC scheme here uses a stronger decoding rule depending jointly on the source-channel statistics.
+In comparison, the metric used at the decoder for the scheme in~\cite{WKW_isit19} factors as the sum of two metrics, one which depends only on the source statistics, and the other which depends only on the channel statistics.
+Importantly, this hints that the inner bound achieved by JHTCC scheme is not subsumed by that in~\cite{WKW_isit19}.
+That said, a direct computational comparison appears difficult, as evaluating the latter requires optimization over several parameters as mentioned in the last paragraph of~\cite{WKW_isit19}.